-14 Ways to Stay Safe on Social Media
+How to Be Safe on Social Media

-Likes, Tags and Filters – all words that have garnered new definitions in the English dictionary thanks in part to the growing number of social media platforms available at our fingertips.
-Whether it’s photos with oversaturated filters, location-based check-ins or self-destructing images – social media has enabled us to connect with friends and family at a mere click, tap, or swipe.
+Likes, tags and filters – all words that have garnered new definitions in the English dictionary thanks in part to the growing number of social media platforms available at our fingertips.
+Whether it’s photos with oversaturated filters, location-based check-ins or self-destructing images, social media has enabled us to connect with friends and family at a mere click, tap or swipe.

 But have these platforms made us careless when it comes to our safety?
-While many of us were raised to not talk to strangers, always wear a helmet, and never put foil in the microwave, the same can’t always be said for the world wide web.
+While many of us were raised to not talk to strangers, always wear a helmet, and never put foil in the microwave, the same can’t always be said for the worldwide wide web.
 Here I’ve put together a detailed guide on how to stay safe when it comes to social media.
 While we’re certainly not trying to scare you, there are a number of steps you can take to help minimise the risks when it comes to interacting with others via a browser or smartphone.

 Risks Involved With Social Media

 Social media has (rightly or wrongly) become an important part of our world, with a wide number of digital platforms encouraging us to broadcast all aspects of our lives.
 But are we sharing too much?
 Does posting a photo in front of the airport departure sign increases your risk of burglary while away on vacation?